 A brief history of the V

 The V-Series started in 2004 with the CTS-V, which packed a 5.7-liter LS6 V-8 mated to a 6-speed Tremec manual transmission.
 The CTS-V borrowed its powertrain from the outgoing C5 Chevrolet Corvette Z06.
-Next came the XLR-V and STS-V. The ATS-V rolled out in 2016 and ends production this year.
-The limited-production 2019 CT6-V was announced last year and quickly sold out.
+Next came the XLR-V and STS-V. The ATS-V rolled out in 2016 and ended production last year.
+The limited-production 2019 CT6-V was announced in 2018 and quickly sold out, and order banks are now open for the 2020 model year.

 Time will tell how the new V-Series will perform, and we’re hopeful that the prototypes rolled out at the Detroit Grand Prix will take us by surprise.